 3. Know When to Walk Away

-Nobody is perfect.
+Nobody’s perfect.
 No matter what strategy you use, how much you know about the investing process, or how many measures you take to avoid instinctual decisions when investing, at some point, mistakes will be made.

 When you’re making investing decisions and you notice that you’re starting to veer away from your strategy, the likely cause is that your instincts are starting to take over.
 At this point, it’s time to leave your portfolio alone and walk away.
 Do something to take your mind off of investing and come back to trade another day.

 Breaking habits and veering away from your instincts can be difficult.
 However, when it comes to investing, it’s an absolute must.
-Allowing your gut to take control of your investment portfolio all but guarantees that you will experience losses you would have avoided by making research-and-data-driven investing decisions.
+Allowing your gut to take control of your investment portfolio all but guarantees that you’ll experience losses you would have avoided by making research-and-data-driven investing decisions.
 There’s no other way to slice it.